SoylMoysture/soil-moisture-monitor/README.md

 # soil-moisture-monitor
 An ESP32 based soil moisture monitoring system.

-This project uses a [DF Robot ESP32-C6](https://wiki.dfrobot.com/SKU_DFR1075_FireBeetle_2_Board_ESP32_C6) board to leverage the following characteristics:
+This project uses a [DF Robot ESP32-C6](https://wiki.dfrobot.com/SKU_DFR1075_FireBeetle_2_Board_ESP32_C6) board to leverage its following characteristics:
 * Flexible connectivity:  Wi-Fi, BLE, Zigbee, and Thread.
-Allows future adaption into Home Automation platforms.
+Allows future adaptation into Home Automation platforms.
 * Integrated power management.
 * Deep sleep low-power draw (.036 mA on version 1.1)
-* Solar charging enables longer running times without need for hooking up to power.
+* Built-in solar charging support.
+Enables longer running times without need to physically hookup the system to external charger.
 * Battery level detection to monitor power.

 The project uses a capacitive sensor.
-These sensors are superio to resistive sensors due to their superior accuracy, durability, and resistance to corrosion.
+These sensors are superior to resistive sensors due to their higher accuracy, durability, and resistance to corrosion.

 ![image](https://github.com/user-attachments/assets/11637db9-9b52-4329-9a7a-9b18123aeb44)

-By integrating a solar charging element, the project aims to allow long-term operation without the need to recharge the system.
+By incorporating a solar charging element, the project aims to allow long-term operation without the need to hook the system up to an external charger.
 Though this is highly dependent on the amount of sunlight available.
-With this in mind, some attention is paid to optimizing the power budget according to the following assumptions:
+With this in mind, some attention is paid to optimizing the power budget of the system by facotring in the following criteria:
 * Minimize active operation (sensor reading, wifi active, etc.) to reduce current draw
 * Maximize deep sleep time where the unit is operating in lower power mode
-* Adjust above parameters to balance calculated current draws to solar cell recharge capacity
+* Adjust above parameters to balance overall system current draw vs. the solar cell recharge capacity
 * Be mindful of device aesthetics.
 Don't want to have a large solar panel overwhelming the space of the plant.

-Finally, the sensor, control unit, and solar cell will have discrete 3D-printed enclosures to provide flexibility with the placemtn of the components.
-The sensor will be in the soil, the control unit tucked away out of sight, and the solar cell placed in a location with optimal sun exposure.
+Finally, the sensor, control unit, and solar cell will be housed in their own 3D-printed enclosures.
+This will let the user place the components in ways that don't overwhelm the aesthetics of the plant itself.